CG80499/Attention-only-transformers/README.md

 # Analysis

-As discussed in above, the one-layer model fails because it can't use K-composition to find the last occurrence of the current token.
+As discussed above, the one-layer model fails because it can't use K-composition to find the last occurrence of the current token.

-Let's try looking the eigenvalues of the OV circuits in heads 1, 2, 3 and 4.
+Let's try looking at the eigenvalues of the OV circuits in heads 1, 2, 3 and 4.
 Positive eigenvalues indicate copying behaviour.
-Recall that k is eigenvalue of M if and only if Mv = kv for some vector v.
-If k > 0 this implies that probability of token(or set of tokens) has increased.
-Note tokens are initiall encoded as one-hot vectors\*.
+Recall that k is an eigenvalue of M if and only if Mv = kv for some vector v.
+If k > 0 this implies that the probability of the token(or set of tokens) has increased.
+Note tokens are initially encoded as one-hot vectors\*.

-To measure how positive the eigenvalues we will look at sum k/|k| over the eigenvalues.
-Head 1: 0.6860927<br />
+To measure how positive the eigenvalues we will look at the sum k/|k| Head 1: 0.6860927<br />
 Head 2: 0.85695416<br />
 Head 3: 0.98481447<br />